shakes76/PatternFlow/recognition/Xinqian Wang_StyleGAN_s45654897/README.md

 We set the Source A as the input style for the first two different resolutions, 8×8 and 16×16, and the rest resolutions are all inputed by Source B.
 The outcome is provided as a form of image, you can see below, we also printed it's mean and standard deviation in different colors for each image.
 ![image](https://github.com/Wangxinqian/PatternFlow/blob/06a2beec098afadef6b3466f55d5353acdc2c2fa/recognition/Xinqian%20Wang_StyleGAN_s45654897/image/mix_SourceA_SourceB.png)
-**Inference**The small resolution determines how the image looks like.
+**Inference:**  The small resolution determines how the image looks like.
 Whereas, the higher resolution may deside some tiny thing.
 It may not be so obvious in the image we provide, but we also observe the consistency of the brightness is decided by higher resolution latent code (Source B).